Ilias Bronkhorst

-Ilias Bronkhorst (born 10 May 1997) is a Dutch professional footballer who plays for club Excelsior.
+Ilias Bronkhorst (born 10 May 1997) is a Dutch professional footballer who plays for club Huddersfield Town.

 Club career

-He made his Eerste Divisie debut for Telstar on 31 August 2018 in a game against Jong FC Utrecht, as a 69th-minute substitute for Melle Springer.
+He made his Eerste Divisie debut for Telstar on 31 August 2018 in a game against Jong Utrecht, as a 69th-minute substitute for Melle Springer.

 On 25 August 2023, Bronkhorst signed a one-season contract with Dordrecht.

 On 6 August 2024, he signed with Excelsior for one season, with an option for a second.

+On 3 July 2026, Bronkhorst signed for EFL League One club Huddersfield Town on a two-year contract.

 Personal life

 Bronkhorst was born in Haarlem, Netherlands.
 Bronkhorst is of Moroccan descent through his mother's side.